rocky/python-spark/README.rst

 An Earley Algorithm Parser toolkit.
 ===========================================

-This package uses Jay Earley's algorithm for parsing context free grammars, and comes with some generic Abstract Syntax Tree routines.
-There is also a prototype scanner which does its job by combining Python regular expressions.
+This package uses Jay Earley's algorithm for parsing context-free grammars, and comes with some generic Abstract Syntax Tree routines.
+There is also a prototype scanner that does its job by combining Python regular expressions.

 (SPARK stands for Scanning, Parsing, and Rewriting Kit.
 It is a poor